ZhangWei-KUMO/YouTube-Subtitles-pdf-generator/README.md

 3.  **Submit:** Click the submit button to download the video or generate the bilingual subtitle.
 4.   **Download:** The downloaded video or the generated subtitle file will be downloaded.

-**Note:**

-*   This application uses third-party services for video download and translations, please be aware of any limitations.
-*   Always use this application in accordance with YouTube's Terms of Service.

-This README provides a clear, concise overview of your project, its features, and how to use it.
-If you have any other details to add, let me know!